This site focuses on alcohol-free beers, wines, spirits, and the drinks designed to replace them. That's our thing.

 Squash and Cordials

-The nostalgia factor: For many British people, squash carries childhood associations.
+The familiarity factor: For a lot of drinkers in the UK and Ireland, squash carries strong childhood associations.
 It's not sophisticated, but it's familiar and comforting.
+Equivalents exist in most countries: French sirops, Italian sciroppi, Scandinavian saft.

 Modern takes: Premium cordials from Belvoir, Bottlegreen, and others have elevated the category.
 Mixed with sparkling water, they make credible drinks for occasions where AF beer or wine feels wrong.